48design/phmiley/README.md

 ## Installation

+Use as a Composer package

+`composer require 48design/phmiley`

-Use as a Composer package or require the files from the src folder manually:
+or require the files from the src folder manually:

 ```php
 use FortyeightDesign\Phmiley\Phmiley;